Any tool is only as good as our ability to use them.

 6. Email Marketing

 This tech stack category doesn’t need much explanation.
-If your company sends marketing or promotional emails, you’ll need an email service provider (ESP) platform for your email marketing solution needs.
+If you’re an email marketing agency or your company sends marketing or promotional emails, you’ll need best email marketing service or an email service provider (ESP) platform for your email marketing solution needs.
 There are so many options currently available in the market, for both, larger and small businesses.
 So, determine what your needs are, how much assistance you want and then do some research.

 7. Webinars & Events